BeSports/Goldmine-Server/README.md

 As you can see it is very easy to setup a GoldmineJS server.
 The example we've build is a very basic one.
 It is possible to build much more complex publications than the one we covered.
 You can find examples of different publications throughout this file.

-You can find the complete example on [https://github.com/BeSports/Goldmine-Demo](https://github.com/BeSports/Goldmine-Demo).

 ## Publications

 Publications are the most important part of the server.
 Without publications clients can't subscribe on the server and receive data.
 In this chapter we're going to discuss what's possible and what's not.